 Plan carefully when deciding how much to contribute to an FSA.
-Because of the tax benefits an FSA provides, the IRS places strict guidelines on how the money can be used.
-Under current IRS tax rules, you are required to forfeit any money for which you did not incur an eligible expense under your FSA account(s) during the Plan Year.
-This is known as the "use-it-or-lose-it" rule.
-You will have until April 30, following the end of the Plan Year, to submit claims for your eligible expenses incurred from January 1 through December 31.
-For example, if you enroll in FSAFEDS for the 2005 Plan Year, you will have until April 30, 2006, to submit claims for eligible expenses.
+Because of the tax benefits an FSA provides, the IRS requires that you forfeit any money for which you did not incur an eligible expense under your FSA account(s).
+This is known as the "Use-it-or-Lose-it" rule.
+FSAFEDS had adopted the "grace period" permitted by the IRS.
+You now have an additional 2 1/2 months to incur eligible expenses and reduce any potential forfeitures.
+In addition, you will have until May 31, following the end of the Plan Year to submit claims for your eligible expenses incurred from January 1 through March 15.
+For example, if you enrolled in FSAFEDS for the 2006 Plan Year, you will have until May 31, 2007 to submit claims for eligible expenses.
+[And, if your 2006 balance is not sufficient to reimburse you in full for eligible expenses incurred from January 1, 2007 through March 15, 2007, the unpaid balance will be paid out of your 2007 account if you re-enroll during Open season.
+If you do not re-enroll, you cannot be reimbursed in full for those expenses.]